inkblot/puppet-bind/README.md

 ###bind::view

 Declares a view in the BIND configuration.
-There must be at least one view declaration.
+In order to declare zones in a server configuration there must be at least one view declaration which includes the zones.

 A common use for views is to use a single dual-homed nameserver as a resolver on a private network and an authoritative non-resolving nameserver on the